As a teacher may have said, “there is no such thing as a stupid

 in the system tray and received the same messages as noted above.

-users @RodMyers and @NorwegianRockCat.
+@RodMyers and @NorwegianRockCat.
 They suggested I use the

 lpreserver command line.
 So I issued these commands: